ahrvoje/arb4win/README.md

 ## Workflow

 ARB_MinGW_package.7z contains all sufficient material to simply build all static and dynamic libraries.
-After unpacking the archive and starting msys.bat script, one must simply execute the following command line:
+After unpacking **_ARB_MinGW_package.7z_** archive, check and adapt COMPILER, HOST & BUILD (ln.
+32-35 of /local/bin/*_buildARB.sh_*) according to your needs.
+Then after starting *_msys.bat_*, one must simply execute the following command line:

 ```
 $ buildARB.sh